cboppert/text_analysis/README.md

 Look for pronouns such as he and she and output male, female or unknown.
 Unknown when both are found, and unknown when none are found.

+## Running the web server

+The server can be run with

+   gmake run

+This will pull all dependencies, and also create a release as well.

 ## Running the tests

 ### Unit Tests